wisdom-oss/docs/frontend/building-and-customizing-the-frontend-application.md

 ### Install Global CLI Tools

 After Node.js you also need `pnpm`, `meta` and `@angular/cli`.
-You can simply install them by running:
+You can install them by running:

 ```sh
 npm install -g pnpm meta @angular/cli